-- 5.109 Policies NE3 and NE4 are both expected to have benefits in relation to IIA objectives 4: health and wellbeing and 5: community cohesion.
-These policies will help support the protection of assets that can be made use of residents for exercise and provide space for informal interactions to occur between them.
+5.105 Policies NE3 and NE4 are both expected to have benefits in relation to IIA objectives 4: health and wellbeing and 5: community cohesion.
+These policies will help support the protection of assets that can be made use of by residents for exercise, healthy food growing and provide space for informal interactions to occur between them.
+This policy will also help meet the needs of a range of residents given that facilities should be designed to incorporate intergenerational areas.
 Through Policy NE3 this includes the protection of built recreation facilities, with a presumption against the loss of these types of facilities as well as open spaces.
 Policy NE5 is likely to support a more limited level of access to areas suitable for use for a wide range of residents given its focus on securing the protection of biodiversity sites.
 It is likely to support resident's potential access to opportunities for appropriate interactions with wildlife which is likely to benefit mental health.
-Therefore, a minor positive effect is expected for Policy NE5 in relation to IIA objective 4: health and wellbeing. - 5.110 Policies NE3, NE4, NE5 and, NE6 are expected to have minor negative impacts in relation to IIA objective 6: housing given that the requirements included may restrict where new housing can be located.
-While it is likely that the housing targets can be met through sites elsewhere in the District, all four policies could potentially make meeting the identified target more difficult. - 5.111 The policy NE3 requires that open space, built facilities for sport, and recreational areas are provided to meet the standards for the District.
+Therefore, a minor positive effect is expected for Policy NE5 in relation to IIA objective 4: health and wellbeing.

+5.106 Policies NE3, NE4, NE5 and, NE6 are expected to have minor negative impacts in relation to IIA objective 6: housing given that the requirements included may restrict where new housing can be located.
+While it is likely that the housing targets can be met through sites elsewhere in the District, all four policies could potentially make meeting the identified target more difficult.

+5.107 Policy NE3 requires that open space, built facilities for sport, recreational areas and allotments are provided to meet the standards for the District.
 This included where new housing development increases the need for such infrastructure.
 This is approach is expected to help ensure that residents benefit from access to new facilities as well as preventing existing provisions from becoming overburdened.
 Policy NE4 requires new active travel routes to be provided as part of development and for existing routes to be improved.
 This policy is expected to help provide residents with easy access to services and facilities and jobs in the plan area and further afield.
 Therefore, both policies are expected to have a minor positive effect in relation to IIA objective 7: access to services, facilities and jobs.

-All four policies are expected have benefits relating to biodiversity and habitat protection and enhancement.
+5.108 All four policies are expected have benefits relating to biodiversity and habitat protection and enhancement.
 Significant positive effects are expected for Policies NE4 and NE5 in relation to IIA objective 9: biodiversity and geodiversity.
-Policy NE5 specifically targets the protection of the District's biodiversity, including through the hierarchy of designated sites, requiring development to achieve a minimum of 10% net-gain in biodiversity and that unavoidable harm is appropriately mitigated.
+Policy NE5 specifically addresses the protection of the District's biodiversity, including through the hierarchy of designated sites, requiring development to achieve a minimum of 10% biodiversity net gain and that unavoidable harm is appropriately mitigated.
+Furthermore, development should mitigate effects relating to habitat sites in line with Bird Aware Solent and the New Forest Recreational Management Strategy where appropriate.
 Policy NE4 inherently support the objective through connecting existing habitats together through green and blue infrastructure.
 It is expected that Policies NE3 and NE6 would have minor positive effects in relation to IIA objective 9: biodiversity and geodiversity.
-Policy NE3 would indirectly support some level of habitat provision and connectivity by supporting improvements to open space, while Policy NE5 is likely to help support the quality of the District's water environment.
+Policy NE3 would indirectly support some level of habitat provision and connectivity by supporting improvements to open space.
+Policy NE6 is likely to help support the quality of the District's water environment which supports local species.
+This policy also states that major new build developments should provide above ground features (such as green roofs and rain gardens) that can support multi-functional uses including maximising benefit to biodiversity.